 BMWs are quite common nowadays, as much as you don’t want to hear it.
 When was the last time you noticed a 5-Series or 7-Series?
 You’ve seen plenty of each in the past day, and that’s exactly where the 5-Series Gran Turismo (or GT) fits in, appealing to those who want their BMW to be a bit different.

-With its controversial looks, it will never have the physical attraction of the 7-Series, but BMW is still hoping there’s a big enough market to persuade 7-Series buyers into something a bit more unique, but with all the comfort of the luxury of its range topping saloon.
+With its controversial looks, BMW is hoping to persuade 7-Series buyers into something a bit more unique, but with all the comfort of the luxury of its range topping saloon.

 The 6-Series GT is the new name for the 5-Series GT, although despite its similar looks, BMW promises us that it’s very different.
-Is body is based on the 7-Series platform, and has been built with long-distance cruising in mind.
-BMW describes the design as “muscular”, which is true for the front but it all goes terribly wrong at the rear.
-It is awfully flat, giving you the impression it’s had a run-in with a brick wall.
-You definitely need to check it out though - its looks are exceptionally subjective.
+It's body is based on the 7-Series platform, and has been built with long-distance cruising in mind.
+BMW describes the design as “muscular”, which is true!
+You definitely need to check it out - its looks are exceptionally subjective.

-One thing you can’t argue about though is the clever new tech as well as upgraded iDrive multimedia system.
+One thing that really stands out is the clever new tech as well as upgraded iDrive multimedia system.

 There are plenty of powerplants to choose from with the 6-Series GT, with both petrol and diesel engines.
 The only option on our test run was the 640i xDrive M Sport, featuring a 3.0-litre petrol unit, producing 335bhp and 450Nm of torque.
 It was quick though, completing the 0-60mph dash in just 5.1 seconds.